Travelers Greeted With Hours-Long Airport Lines As Coronavirus Screenings Begin

 Just waiting in a very long line with thousands of people to clear Customs at JFK T4.
 Not sure who's really taking things seriously. @JFKairport @DHSgov @realDonaldTrump pic.twitter.com/0xjV42V2zs— jake vinson (@vjake20) March 15, 2020

+Chicago officials said they have asked federal aviation officials to relax restrictions to allow passengers to remain on planes longer and to stagger flights more.

+"We've had some conversations last night and today with DHS and me with the White House and others to break the logjam," Lightfoot said.
+"Fundamentally, this comes down to personnel.
+We need more screeners here at O'Hare.
+And they need them at other airports around the country."

-The new airport measures created "unacceptable" lines, Illinois Gov. J.B.
-Pritzker said.
+Earlier, Illinois Gov. J.B.
+Pritzker agreed that new airport measures created "unacceptable" lines.

 "The crowds & lines O'Hare are unacceptable & need to be addressed immediately," tweeted Pritzker.
 "These crowds are waiting to get through customs, which is under federal jurisdiction."